0

 Research has shown that forward bending from the standing position can place the lumbar spine at risk of an accident.

-A study in 2007 demonstrated that from a standing’ forward bent’ position, it was challenging to be exactly sure of the position the lower back was in.
+A 2007 study demonstrated that, from a standing ‘forward bent’ position, it was challenging to be exactly sure of the position of the lower back.

 A lack of postural awareness can quite easily: